imswarnil/Traiblazer-Jekyll-Theme/resume.md

     description: "Recognized at FinancialForce for achieving a 20% increase in integration efficiency."
   - title: "Customer Satisfaction Excellence"
     description: "Boosted customer satisfaction scores by 40% at Appirio through personalized consultations."

+interests:
+  - title: "Open Source Contribution"
+    icon: "ph-git-branch"
+    description: "Active contributor to open-source Salesforce tools and libraries on GitHub."
+  - title: "Filmmaking & Storytelling"
+    icon: "ph-film-slate"
+    description: "Passionate about creating short films and tech documentaries on my YouTube channel."
+  - title: "Mountain Hiking"
+    icon: "ph-mountains"
+    description: "Exploring the trails of the Rocky Mountains to recharge and find new perspectives."
 ---